My Brother's Keeper (film)

 My Brother's Keeper is a 1948 British crime film in the form of a convicts-on-the-run chase thriller, directed by Alfred Roome for Gainsborough Pictures.
 It was the first of only two films directed by Roome (the other being the following year's comedy It's Not Cricket) during a long career as a film editor.
 The film stars Jack Warner and George Cole and was produced by Sydney Box.

-The title is taken from the story of Cain and Abel in the King James Bible: "Am I my brother's keeper?"